jedrzejme/YourOwnCard/README.md

 * Editing your own card with secret phrase protection provided by email
 * Option to disable editing after creation in config.ini
 * Option to disable creating new profiles in config.ini
-* Option to set different port in config.ini
+* Option to set different port in config.ini (do not change if you're using docker-compose method)
 * Option to set app name in config.ini
 * Option to change colors in config.ini